 The Twelve Taps – best bar in Whitstable

-The Twelve Taps is the newest bar in Whitstable and, even though it’s only been open for a short time, it’s all ready popular.
-The vibe is chilled and dogs are welcome.
+The vibe at this Whitstable bar is chilled and dogs are welcome.
 Try artisan gins such as Silent Pool, from Surrey, or Blackwoods, from the Shetlands (there are around 13 gins on the drinks menu), or order a Blueprint coffee or one of a regularly changing line-up of craft beers.
 The owners have plans to add food, too.

 The Front Rooms – best b&b in Whitstable